|

 There was no way in hell a girl like that would show up.
 Not for me.

-Myles, like always, had wiggled his way out of any duties.
 His OCD clashed with Weird Nikki’s OCD.
 So instead of helping, he sat in the adjoining area with Jammer, adjusting his rogue wristbands.

-I noticed Jammer had loaded Aura of the Titans.
-Its title sequence flashed across the TV screen.
+I noticed Jammer had loaded Aura of the Titans; its title sequence flashed across the TV screen.

-It was funny; Jammer never missed a game night, but she only tagged along to access my RPG PC collection.
+It was funny—Jammer never missed a game night, but she only tagged along to access my RPG PC collection.

-This is what she said: “That’s too hardcore for me.
+She declined, stating: “That’s too hardcore for me.
 Your miniatures are cute, though.”

 All of our adventures were played on a state-of-the-art holographic table with AR glasses and automated cDecks—digitized character sheets.
+Once powered on, our characters, environments, and monsters virtually came to life.

-It was a given: at some point, she’d shout, “I’m feeling an epic drop tonight!”
+Jammer still wouldn’t play.
+She loved her RPGs.
+At some point, she’d shout, “I’m feeling an epic drop tonight!”

 Happened every game night.

 Our game table—one of my designs, not to brag—was the centerpiece of our gaming experience.
-A black oak revival table laced with scrolling acanthus.
-The sweet extras were the carvings of medieval demons on each corner.

 Gene and Nate moved to opposite sides of the table, almost ceremoniously lifting large planks from the tabletop to reveal an inlaid holographic screen, the ultimate accessory for The Lords of Omni.

 As I worked on my tasks, Weird Nikki barked a few orders at Nate and Gene.
 She shot a sharp look at me but said nothing.
-Watching her, it hit me—she took that song about painting it black as law.

 Her nails, lips, eye shadow, and clothes were all flawlessly black.
 Only the purple woven in her braided hair and the tinge of gunmetal on her accessories broke the monotony.